AlMahllawi/CrowdFundingWebApp/PROGRESS.md

 - [ ] <u>Report inappropriate projects.</u>
 - [ ] <u>Report inappropriate comments.</u>
 - [x] Rate the projects.
-- [ ] <u>Project creator can cancel the project if the donations are less than 25% of the target.
+- [ ] <u>Project creator can cancel the project if the donations are less than 25% of the target.</u>

 ## Project Page 🪧
 - [x] Overall average rating of the project.